DEFRA/ffc-development-guide/docs/github-release-notes.md

 # Overview
 These standards are in place to make release notes standard across the programme so that changes can be easily identified including new features and breaking changes.

+MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.

 # Github Release Note Standards
 ## Title
 Version